-This mission aims to develop a Water Investment Programme for Ghana using the AU guidelines for developing Climate-resilient water investment programmes developed in collaboration with the Global Water Partnership (GWP).
+This study aims to develop a Water Investment Programme for Ghana using guidelines developed by the AU in collaboration with the Global Water Partnership (GWP).

-The guidelines emphasize the importance of high-level political commitment and support, recognizing water as a vital enabler of populations' socio-economic aspirations and a connector of sectors across scales.
+The guidelines highlight the need for high-level political commitment and support while valuing water as an enabler of populations' socio-economic aspirations and a connector of sectors across scales.
+The study will provide GWP and partners, insight into the national frameworks being implemented by institutions in the water, food, energy, and environment sectors and perspectives.